Hedwyn/exhausterr/README.md

-# exhausterr: Exhautive Error Handling in Python
+# exhausterr: Exhautive Error Handling / Railway Programming in Python

 A library implementing error as values in Python with exhaustiveness verifiability, type safety and pattern matching.
-Brings flavors of Zig and Rust error handling to Python towars higher reliability in critical Python programs.<br>
+Brings flavors of Zig and Rust error handling to Python towards higher reliability in critical Python programs.<br>
 Integrate errors as part of you control flow and leverage the full potential of type checkers to assert code behavior.
+This utility should help you applying the base principles of railway programming while squeezing their full potential out of type checkers.

 -----